pmndrs/drei/README.md

   causticsOnly: boolean
   /** Will include back faces and enable the backfaceIor prop, default: false */
   backfaces: boolean
-  /** The size of the camera frustum, make sure it fits your model perfectly
-   *  (with the debug flag)!
-The better it fits the more resolution you have. default: 2 */ frustum?: number
   /** The IOR refraction index, default: 1.1 */
   ior?: number
   /** The IOR refraction index for back faces (only available when backfaces is enabled), default: 1.1 */